Raregendary/SimpleBeatmapAnalyzer/README.md

 1. It should auto detect the scope of your table, if not manualy select it
 1. Enable **My table has headers** checkbox and press **Ok**

-# How to analyze data in Excel
+# How to analyze thedata in Excel
 #### Example 1: Most Streamy 7\*  Beatmaps from 210 to 220 BPM with more than 20% Bursts
 1. Chose the menu **Data** and enable **Filter** if its not enabled.
 	* On the clomns you gonna see a drop down arrow